Safer test, shorter wait as new Down’s screening comes to St George’s

 The IONA® test will be available at St George’s NHS Foundation Trust Hospital from 1st June 2015.
 Please ask your healthcare provider for further information.

 Who will be eligible to receive the IONA® test through St George’s?
 Is it only pregnant women in London?
-High risk pregnancies only?All women will be able to have the SAFE/IONA test.
-It will be undertaken free-of-charge for high-risk women (>1:150 risk for Down, Edward or Patau syndrome) referred for further care in the Fetal Medicine Unit at St Georges.
-Low-risk women (and high-risk women who have not been referred to St Georges) will be able to self-pay to have the SAFE/IONA test – either through their own hospital or through private clinics.
+High chance pregnancies only?All women will be able to have the SAFE/IONA test.
+It will be undertaken free-of-charge for high-chance women (>1:150 chancefor Down, Edward or Patau syndrome) referred for further care in the Fetal Medicine Unit at St Georges.
+Low chance women (and high chance women who have not been referred to St Georges) will be able to self-pay to have the SAFE/IONA test – either through their own hospital or through private clinics.
 Please speak with your local obstetrician about options.

 How accurate is the IONA® test?

 The IONA® test is very accurate.
-It identifies Down’s syndrome, Edwards’ syndrome and Patau’s syndrome in over 99% of cases.
+It identifies over 99% of babies with Down’s syndrome, Patau’s syndrome and Edwards’ syndrome.

 What is the false positive rate?